 Presentations and committees

 Wild ARC staff also participate in professional development by presenting at conferences and sitting on different wildlife committees:

-Wildlife Rehabilitators Network of BC AGM 2011 - Sustainable Wildlife Rehabilitation - Christina Carrieres
+Wildlife Rehabilitators Network of BC AGM 2011 - Sustainable Wildlife Rehabilitation - Christina Carrières

 Wildlife Rehabilitators Network of BC AGM 2011 - Rehabilitation Lab Techniques - Melanie Gordon

 - Oiled Wildlife Society of BC - Christina Carrières (Vice-President); Wallis Moore Reid (Director-at-Large)